dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

   -readyfile string
 	path of a file to touch when the controller is ready, for readiness probes
-  -stderrthreshold value
+  -resyncPeriod duration
+	if non-zero, re-update the controller with the state of the cluster this often, even if nothing has changed, to synchronize state that may have been missed (default 30s) -stderrthreshold value
     	logs at or above this threshold go to stderr -templatedir string